phpDocumentor/phpDocumentor/docs/manual/Installation.rst

 entry below.

--  PHP 5.2.6 or higher (5.2.x might work but is not supported, 5.3
-   is explicitly supported)
+-  PHP 5.2.6 or higher (5.2.5 and lower might work but is not supported, 5.3 is explicitly supported)
 -  XSL extension for PHP, only applicable when generating HTML via XSL (recommended)